Clinical Reasoning Exercise

 - 3 week rest from running made little change

 - 12 treatments from a Physiotherapist consisted of massage, ice and a stretching regime - has helped a little but did not last.
 Recommenced back exercises as Pain B had also been getting worse.
-Exercises consisted of 'modified' pushups and bring knee to chest whilst lying on back
+Exercises consisted of 'modified' push ups and bring knee to chest whilst lying on back

 What information does the current history reveal to help your 'working hypothesis'?